 Most health insurance plans do not provide a blank check for medical services.
 You usually need to pay some portion of your medical costs.
 This keeps the monthly premium costs of insurance lower and stops people from overusing medical care.
 One way insurance companies divide costs is through co-insurance plans such as an 80/20 medical plan.
 In this type of plan, you must first meet your annual deductible.
 Once you do, your insurance will pay for 80 percent of your health care while you will pay the remaining 20 percent.

 An 80/20 plan splits up your bill immediately after treatment.
 When a doctor or hospital administrator sees your card, he will know to send 80 percent of the costs to your insurance company and leave you with the remaining bill.
-For example, if your doctor charges you for $1,000 worth of care, your insurance company will pay for $800 of the treatment and you will need to cover the remaining $200.
-This means you'll still have to pay a sizable amount of your healthcare bills, but you get a big discount compared to someone with no insurance.
+For example, if your doctor charges you for $1,000 worth of care, your insurance company will pay for $800 of the treatment, and you will need to cover the remaining $200.
+This means you'll still have to pay a sizable amount of your health care bills, but you get a big discount compared to someone with no insurance.

 When you enroll in an 80/20 plan, you'll have other costs on top of your 20 percent share of medical bills.
 To purchase medical insurance, you need to pay a monthly premium to your insurance company.
 This money only keeps your insurance active and does not go toward paying your medical expenses.